Best Mosquito Repellents

 Q: Are repellents containing DEET safe to use?

 A: This largely depends on how they are used.
-DEET, which is diethyltoluamide in full, is harmful to the skin.
-This may be the case, but it’s also the most effective ingredient in repellents.
+DEET, which is diethyltoluamide in full, can be harmful to the skin.
+While this is true, it’s also the most effective ingredient in repellents.
 Don’t use these products more than once in a day.
 It is also advisable only to use them as a second option after a repellent with another ingredient.
 All in all, it deals very well with mosquitoes, so you should put your state of health first and the risks it brings second.

 Q: Is it safe to use mosquito repellents that have expired?